 Hand, Foot and Mouth Disease

-Hand, Foot and Mouth Disease (HFMD) is common in Vietnam with more serious outbreaks occurring from time to time.
+Hand, Foot and Mouth Disease (HFMD) is common with more serious outbreaks occurring from time to time.
 Outbreaks usually start in March or April and peak in May but can continue until August to October.
 It mostly affects children under the age of 10 years but adult cases (particularly young adults) are not unusual.

 The illness is characterised by fever as well as blisters and rashes on the hands, feet and buttocks.
 HFMD is spread by direct contact with nose and throat discharges and faeces of infected people.